phaserjs/phaser/README.md

 ![Change Log](http://phaser.io/images/github/div-change-log.png "Change Log")
 <a name="change-log"></a>

-## Version 2.7.0 - "Kore Springs" - In Development
+## Version 2.6.2 - "Kore Springs" - In Development

 ### New Features

-* The brand new WebGL Tilemap Renderer is available in this release of Phaser.
-Using custom developed shaders, map parsing and index batching, it finally makes tilemap rendering as fast as it possibly can be in WebGL.
 * Group.getRandomExists will return a random child from the Group that has exists set to true.
 * Group.getAll will return all children in the Group, or a section of the Group, with the optional ability to test if the child has a property matching the given value or not.
 * Group.iterate has a new `returnType`: `RETURN_ALL`.
 This allows you to return all children that pass the iteration test in an array.